3 Kinds of Information

 Primary & Trade Article

-The following article provides information for individuals in the field of energy and sustainability, which makes this a trade publication.
+The following article provides information for individuals in the field of energy and sustainability, making it a trade publication.
 However, it is also a report on original research, which makes it a primary source.

 Primary trade article titled, "The cultivation of five microalgae species and their potential for biodiesel production," in the Journal of Energy, Sustainability and Society.